Krusty84/SomeThings/README.md

 **ReconfOracleDB.ps1** - the script for checking host name of VM and proposing for change it and reconfiguring listener and tnsnamses.ora

-**remote_StartStop_Teamcetner_Services -** the scripts to start/stop in the remote mode Teamcenter services (for sure it can be used for any windows services), these scripts can send email notification about stop and start Teamcenter services
+**remote_StartStop_Teamcetner_Services -** the scripts to start/stop-ing in the remote mode Teamcenter services (for sure it can be used for any windows services), these scripts can sending email notification about stop and start Teamcenter services

+**PolarionBackup.ps1** - the script for backuping data from Polarion and executing "pack" by svnadmin for the repository